tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 if their frequency in the co-moving frame corresponds to the energy difference between the atomic levels linked by the transition, i.e. if it comes into resonance.
-As discussed above, as a photon/packet propagates through the homologously expanding ejecta, its co-moving frame frequency is continuously red- or blue-shifted (depending on the packet's propogation direction).
+As discussed above, as a photon/packet propagates through the homologously expanding ejecta, its co-moving frame frequency is continuously red- or blue-shifted (depending on the packet's propagation direction).
 Thus, during its
 propagation through the supernova ejecta, a photon/packet may come into resonance with many line transitions.
 This and the fact that line transitions have a finite